 Tourism is a steady business and demand is growing

-According to Statistics Finland, there were 333.000 registered overnight stays in Ylläs in 2018.
-A little over half of the overnights come from domestic markets and the biggest international markets are UK, Switzerland, France, Germany.
+According to Statistics Finland, there were 326.000 registered overnight stays in Ylläs in 2019.
+A little over half of the overnights come from domestic markets and the biggest international markets are UK, Switzerland, France and Germany.
 At the moment there are 19 hotels with 1.000 rooms in Ylläs, and many are small-sized hotel businesses.
 A large quantity of privately-owned cottages are excluded from the official statistics, and the total capacity is estimated to be around 23.000 beds.

--There has been a major increase in hotel demand over the last 10 years.
+— There has been a major increase in hotel demand over the last 10 years.
 Even though hotel demand has increased, the supply has been relatively stable.
-Thus, the hotel market in Ylläs offers opportunities for new projects.
+Thus, the hotel market in Ylläs offers opportunities for new projects, Virranniemi explains.

 Sport Resort Ylläs Project offers profitable future potential

-– Our vision is that Ylläs Sports Resort is Northern Europe’s most desirable holiday destination for active families all year round, states Osmo Virranniemi.
+— Our vision is that Ylläs Sports Resort is Northern Europe’s most desirable holiday destination for active families all year round, states Virranniemi.

-The Master Plan for the area is ready ,and it creates a whole new village center: three hotels, various chalets, an 18-hole professional golf course, and an indoor recreation center.
-The total building volume is 136,600 m2, the single largest being the Arctic Wellness Hotel.
-The Master Plan has been approved by the council, with detailed plans to be handed in at a later stage.
+The master plan for the area is ready ,and it creates a whole new village center.
+The master plan has been approved by the council, with detailed plans to be handed in at a later stage.

-– Market and potential analysis were made during the master plan process, and the proposed hotel concepts are based on that work.
-A thorough feasibility study, calculations, and further architectural plans are being made at the moment.
-We will be looking for investors and operators for three hotels, says Virranniemi.
+— Market and potential analysis were made during the master plan process, concepts and architectural plans are ready and more detailed calculations will follow.
+We will be looking for investors and operators for two hotels, says Virranniemi.